MuellerLeonard/text-preprocessing/README.md

 - **Training**:
   - Trains a Word2Vec model on the cleaned text corpus.
 - **Embedding Creation**:
-  - Computes a **document vector** for each row by averaging word vectors across all text columns.
+  - Computes a **document vector** for each DataFrame row by averaging word vectors across all text columns.
   - Stores:
     - The overall document vector.
-    - Individual word vectors for each text column.
+    - Individual document vector for each text column.
 - **Evaluation**:
   - Reports:
     - Vocabulary length.
     - Most common and rare words.
-    - Example word similarities (e.g., `model.wv.most_similar('money')`).
+    - Example word similarities (e.g., `most_similar('money')`).
 - **Visualization**:
   - Generates a **t-SNE plot** to visually map word vector similarities.